anchetaWern/RNSendbirdToChatkit/README.md

 # RNSendbirdToChatkit
-A sample React Native chat app showing how to migrate from Sendbird to Chatkit
+A sample React Native chat app showing how to migrate from Sendbird to Chatkit.

+The tutorial is available at: [https://pusher.com/tutorials/migrating-sendbird-chatkit](https://pusher.com/tutorials/migrating-sendbird-chatkit)

 The app has the following features: